TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 *   post false, inaccurate, misleading, deceptive, defamatory, or libelous content;

-*   take any action that may undermine the feedback or ratings systems (see about our Feedback policies);
+*   take any action that may undermine the feedback or ratings systems (see All about our Feedback policies);

 *   transfer your eBay account (including Feedback) and user ID to another party without our consent;